1slander/1slander/README.md

 On 2022 I decided to start learning Web Development, through research I did discover <strong>The Odin Project</strong> and started working on the foundations, reading through the theory and different materials as well as working on the different projects.

-At the beginning of 2023, as I was loving all the things that I was learning by myself and I decide that I was ready to move on to the next step.
+At the beginning of 2023, as I was loving all the things that I was learning, I felt ready to move on to the next step.

-I am currently enrolled on the <strong>IronHack Web Developer bootcamp</strong> as they have a <strong> solid and well structure program</strong> that without any doubt will help me improve <strong>my knowlegde </strong> and <strong>build new and stronger connections with future colleagues who share the same passion</strong>.
+I am currently enrolled on the <strong>IronHack Web Developer bootcamp</strong> as they have a <strong> solid and well structure program</strong> that without any doubt will help me improve <strong>my knowlegde </strong> and <strong>build new and stronger connections with future colleagues who share the same passion as me</strong>.

 ## Projects: